Schedule and contact information

 A Google A Day is a website that tests your research skills, with precise questions!

-Then, these guides (soon to be translated in english) will help you to find quality information sources on the web whether you are searching for information on :
+Then, these "I am searching for [THIS] type de information" guides will help you to find quality information sources on the web whether you are searching for information on :

 - days, years, chronologies

 - people and organizations (First Nations, Métis, and Inuit worldviews, experiences and knowledges)

 - statistics (Libguide from librarian Michelle Lake, UConcordia) see also our guide "subjects" just above!

 - patents (french ppt created by librarian Marie-Renée De Sève, ÉTS)